How To Stop Thinking About Something or Someone

 It’s not.
 You, yourself, are the nag.
 That’s a problem.
 The trouble is you can’t easily leave yourself.

 Sometimes nags get hit.
 Emergency departments are full of patients who have been accused of being a nag by their assailants.
-You definitely don’t want to hit yourself.
+You don’t want to hit yourself.

 People who lightly cut their wrists sometimes talk about letting these bothersome feelings out.